Bungie-net/api/README.md

 2017-10-19 - A deployment has just been released that should fix a variety of bugs.
 The spec and docs have been regenerated and are now ready for consumption.
 Unfortunately, pretty much all of the still-pending spec bugs have not been able to be addressed yet.
 Hopefully we will find some time to address those in upcoming deployments.

-2017-10-11 - Yesterday we un-redacted several entities and introduced the Iron Banner milestones, which had some problems that should be resolved as of a deployment that will take place later this morning.
-In other news, the delays caused by my absence will push out the Vendor API from being in a beta ready state - I'm hoping to have this ready for use sometime in November as a result.
-I apologize for the delays, and will try to keep you all posted here.

-2017-10-04 - I apologize for the lack of contact lately.
-I had an unexpected family emergency, and was not in a situation where I could communicate here.
-I'm back now, and attempting to get caught up on what I have missed over the last 2 weeks - unfortunately, some efforts that I have been working on have been delayed as a result.
-I also haven't had a chance to look at issues that have been created over the last couple of weeks - I will attempt to find some time to evaluate and respond to those as needed, but please bear with me as I attempt to balance working on the existing delayed features with responding to requests.
-Thanks for your understanding, I look forward to continuing to improve the API and working with you all.

-2017-09-15 - Content-only release to un-redact various Trials of the Nine related content.
-No meaningful changes to API at this time. (though the un-redaction of Trials' DestinyActivityModeDefinition will mean that queries requesting this mode should no longer fail)

-2017-09-13 - Documentation updated to co-incide with the 9/13 release of Bungie.Net.
-- Fixes for a variety of issues with Historical Stats APIs
-- All relevant Activity Modes are now returned with historical stats results for an Activity, so that you can better know (for a D1-compatible example) when an activity was Control and Trials of Osiris.
-The old result that returned just the most specific activity mode still exists for backwards compatibility.
-- Added the requested
-- Fixed a variety of bugs, both in the API and documentation
-- Exposing the Groups API for public consumption
-- Added the GetDestinyEntityDefinition endpoint by popular request.
-I strongly urge you not to use it outside of very trivial or educational purposes, as all of our definitions are very tightly interrelated: and to get at meaningful data for an entity, you will often have to have the definitions of several different entities.
-But for the most simple/educational/investigatory use cases, this should serve your needs.

 # The State of the API

 The API itself is currently offline in anticipation of the release of Destiny 2.
 We have this site as a special sneak preview of the data that will be provided by the API when it comes online.